 With technological advances, changing consumer tastes and global and societal concerns driving innovation, our favourite indulgent treat looks set to change considerably over the coming years, but ice cream is here to stay.

-If you’re into everything food and drink, why not check out the Table Talk podcast?
+If you’re into everything food and drink, why not check out our podcast?
 Brought to you by Food Matters Live, it explores every aspect of the food industry – from food security to industry disruptors, net zero targets and food health claims.
 Subscribe via Apple, Spotify, Google or your preferred podcasting platform. .